Sarah Mullally: Nursing career

-Mullally held clinical nursing posts at St Thomas' Hospital and The Royal Marsden Hospital.
-She held several nursing leadership roles, firstly at the former Westminster Hospital (where she was a ward sister and head of practice development) and then as director of nursing at the Chelsea and Westminster Hospital.
-In 1999, she was appointed as Chief Nursing Officer and director of patient experience for NHS England: she was the youngest person to hold these positions.
-She was a non-executive director of the English Board of Nursing, Midwifery and Health Visiting.
+Mullally held clinical nursing posts at St Thomas' Hospital and the Royal Marsden Hospital.
+She subsequently held a number of nursing leadership roles, first at the former Westminster Hospital, where she was a ward sister and head of practice development, and later as director of nursing at the Chelsea and Westminster Hospital.
+In 1999, she was appointed chief nursing officer and director of patient experience for England, becoming the youngest person to hold these positions.
+She also served as a non‑executive director of the English Board of Nursing, Midwifery and Health Visiting.

-In the 2005 New Year Honours, Mullally was appointed Dame Commander of the Order of the British Empire (DBE) in recognition for her contribution to nursing and midwifery.
-Mullally served as an independent governor for London South Bank University between 2005 and 2015, where she became vice-chairperson of the board of governors and chairwoman of the policy and resources committee.
+Mullally served as an independent governor of London South Bank University between 2005 and 2015, during which time she became vice-chairperson of the board of governors and chairwoman of the policy and resources committee.
 She was a non-executive director of the Royal Marsden NHS Foundation Trust from 2005 to 2012, and held a non-executive role at Salisbury NHS Foundation between 2012 and 2016.
 Mullally became a lay member of the council of King's College London in 2016.

 Ordained ministry

 From 1998 to 2001, Mullally trained for ordained ministry on a part-time basis at the South East Institute of Theological Education (now St Augustine's College of Theology).
-During this time, she also studied theology at the University of Kent, receiving a Diploma in Theology (DipTh) in 2001.
-She was ordained in the Church of England; made a deacon at Michaelmas 2001 (30 September) at Southwark Cathedral; and ordained a priest the following Michaelmas (5 October 2002) at Holy Trinity, Clapham – both times by Tom Butler, Bishop of Southwark.
-From 2001 to 2004, she served her curacy as a non-stipendiary minister at the Parish of Battersea Fields in the Diocese of Southwark.
+During this period, she also studied theology at the University of Kent, receiving a Diploma in Theology (DipTh) in 2001.
+She was ordained in the Church of England, made a deacon at Michaelmas 2001 (30 September) at Southwark Cathedral, and ordained priest the following Michaelmas (5 October 2002) at Holy Trinity, Clapham; both ordinations were conducted by Tom Butler, Bishop of Southwark.
+From 2001 to 2004, she served her curacy as a non-stipendiary minister at the parish of Battersea Fields in the Diocese of Southwark.

-In 2004, Mullally left her position as Chief Nursing Officer to pursue full-time Church of England ministry.
-She then served as an assistant curate at St Saviour's Church, Battersea Fields from 2004 to 2006.
-She graduated with a Master of Arts (MA) degree in pastoral theology from Heythrop College, University of London in 2006.
-In 2006, she became the team rector of Sutton team ministry at St Nicholas Church, Sutton, London.
-In addition to her parish work, she taught ethics in the Diocese of Southwark, was involved in an Anglican clergy leadership programme and sat on the Church of England's dioceses commission.
-From 2012 to 2015, she served as canon treasurer of Salisbury Cathedral in the diocese of Salisbury.
+In 2004, Mullally left her position as chief nursing officer to pursue full-time ministry.
+She then served as an assistant curate at St Saviour's Church, Battersea Fields, from 2004 to 2006.
+She graduated with a Master of Arts (MA) degree in pastoral theology from Heythrop College, University of London, in 2006.
+That same year, she became team rector of the Sutton team ministry at St Nicholas Church, Sutton, London.
+Alongside her parish responsibilities, she taught ethics in the Diocese of Southwark, participated in an Anglican clergy leadership programme, and sat on the Church of England's dioceses commission.
+From 2012 to 2015, she served as canon treasurer of Salisbury Cathedral in the Diocese of Salisbury.